 Ryan Allen graduated from the University of Connecticut with a B.A. in 2014.
 He was one of eleven inaugural recipients of UConn's competitive IDEA grants for undergraduate research in Spring 2013.
 Working in collaboration with Associate Professor of History, Micki McElya, Ryan analyzed the historical and lasting effects of the Civil Rights Movement on the city of Hartford, CT.
 Much of this research will be publicly accessible in the Virtual Hartford episode: "The Battle at Battle's Luncheonette."

-Allison Horrocks is a Ph.D. candidate in the history department at the University of Connecticut.
-She received her B.A. from Trinity College, CT in 2009 and her M.A. in History from the University of Connecticut in 2011.
+Allison Horrocks earned a Ph.D. in History at the University of Connecticut in 2016.
 She also holds Graduate Certificates in Feminist and Women's Studies and in College Instruction.
+Before coming to Storrs, Allison earned a BA in History and American Studies at Trinity College, CT in 2009.
 Her research interests center upon the development of Home Economics programs in the United States and abroad from the 1920s through the early 1980s.
-She has worked at a number of local archives and museums including Mystic Seaport: The Museum of America and the Sea, Newport Historical Society, and the Preservation Society of Newport County.
-She is currently writing her dissertation, entitled "'The Family and the Home as the Nursery of Humanity': Flemmie Kittrell and the Transnational Politics of Home Economics."
+As a public historian, Allison has worked at a number of local archives and museums including Mystic Seaport, Newport Historical Society, the Preservation Society of Newport County, and Blackstone River Valley National Historical Park.
+She is currently working as a Park Ranger at Lowell National Historical Park.
 Her research for Virtual Hartford appears in the episode entitled: "Creating Order Out of Play: Parks and Recreation in Hartford, 1900-1920."